Pinafore/nlp-hw/adversarial/README.md

 Format of the Question
 ========

-You may either write a pyramidal question (like the quiz bowl questions we've been looking at in the previous homeworks) or non-pyramidal questions like the questions from the Online Quiz League: https://quizcentral.net/qc/Online_Quiz_League_USA_-_Quizzes_-_Season_3
+You may either write a pyramidal question (like the pyramidal questions we've been looking at in the previous homeworks) or non-pyramidal questions like the questions from the Online Quiz League: https://quizcentral.net/qc/Online_Quiz_League_USA_-_Quizzes_-_Season_3